Manhattan Professor Advocates for Women in Sports on National Stage

 Physical Education Professor Shawn Ladda completes term as president of National Association for Girls and Women in Sport.

-Throughout her 17 years at Manhattan College, Shawn Ladda, Ed.D., professor and chair of the Physical Education and Human Performance department, has transformed her office into a homegrown museum of history.
+Throughout her 17 years at Manhattan College, Shawn Ladda, Ed.D., a professor in the Kinesiology department, has transformed her office into a homegrown museum of history.

 Lining the walls of her second floor space in Alumni Hall are posters from every Women’s World Cup Soccer Final since the event started in 1999 – all of which she’s attended.
 There’s also a Brown v.
 Board of Education placard, a framed photo with Chelsea Clinton, and a basketball signed by WNBA star Maya Moore.
 On top of a file cabinet sits a Wheaties cereal box from the 90s picturing soccer star Brandi Chastain.